Dutch nationality law: Travel freedom of Dutch citizens

 Visa requirements for Dutch citizens are administrative entry restrictions by the authorities of other states placed on citizens of the Netherlands.
 As of 18 January 2022, Dutch citizens had visa-free or visa on arrival access to 188 countries and territories, ranking the Dutch passport 4th in terms of travel freedom according to the Henley visa restrictions index.

-The Dutch nationality is ranked fourth in The Quality of Nationality Index (QNI).
+The Dutch nationality is ranked second in The Quality of Nationality Index (QNI).
 This index differs from the Henley Passport Index, which focuses on external factors including travel freedom.
 The QNI considers in addition to travel freedom on internal factors such as peace & stability, economic strength, human development as well.